 Every Monday at 12:00 noon.

-Free Close Tours
+Free Close Tours - April to October only

-Explore 800 years of history in Salisbury Cathedral Close, the largest of cathedral close in Britain.
+Explore 800 years of history in Salisbury Cathedral Close, the largest cathedral close in Britain.
 With rolling lawns fringed by heritage buildings dating back to early 1200, this was a refuge for kings and courtiers, and has been home to Bishops and Canons across the centuries to the present day.
 Its fortified walls have withstood rebellions, wars and plagues, and it has been visited by Handel, painted by Constable and Turner, inspired writers like Anthony Trollope, William Goulding and Ken Follett, and played a pivotal role in protecting Salisbury during the second World War.

 Led by an experienced Cathedral Guide, this tour also explores the lives of people of the Cathedral Close – from the masons who constructed this extraordinary medieval building nearly 800 years ago to their modern counterparts today.
 Home not just to the clergy but also musicians and vergers, some Close residents have family ties that go back generations.
 Follow the invisible thread between today and yesterday in this surprisingly modern but ancient space.

 Click below for availability for our special Boxing Day tour.

 For just £13.50, you could also take a Tower Tour and view the Cathedral and the surrounding landscape from above.